markshapiro/graphql-db-projection/README.md

 const typeDefs = gql`
   type User {

-    // will add username to pojection
+    // will add username to projection
     displayName: String @proj(projection: "username")

     // will add gender, firstName and lastName to projection